sam-0511/genetic-toggle-switch-simulation/README.md

 Gardner et al. (2000, Nature) using ordinary differential equations.

 ## What is a Toggle Switch?
-Two genes mutually repress each other — whoever starts stronger, wins and stays dominant.
+Two genes mutually repress each other and  whoever starts stronger, wins and stays dominant.
 This is called bistability.

 ## The Math